enjoyneering/MatrixClock/README.md

   **CS pin** according to your schematic then click **Save** & **Reboot**.
 Make sure GPIO13/D7 connected to DIN/MOSI & GPIO14/D5 to CLK/SCLK
 - Set WiFi Network name & password in **Settings -> Station Config** page than click **Save** & **Reboot**
 - The MatrixClock will connect to the WiFi network & Matrix Clock access point will disappear
-- Type in browser http://matrixclock.local/ (use IP address instead of mDNS on Android devices)
+- Type in browser http://matrixclock.local/ (use IP address instead of mDNS on Android & Win7 devices, address can be found in the uart logs)
 - Go to Time or **Settings -> NTP Config** & set your timezone than click **Save** & **Reboot**
 - Get free API key from [OpenWeatherMap] & put it in corresponding field on **Settings -> Weather Config** page, set other filds than click **Save** & **Reboot**.
 Matrix Clock now updates the current weather every 2.5 minutes and shows the weather icon and temperature for 5 seconds every 10 seconds.